 Kimberly's expert tip: Make sure to take a stroll through the bins and candy aisle for some unique spices and gourmet snacks, from gourmet barbecue rubs to the finest dark chocolate.

-Ming of Ming's Noodle Bar, also known for her booth at The Pearl Farmers Market, Ming's Thing, has developed a following over the years of local foodies who can't get enough of Ming's noodles, steamed buns with pork belly and housemade sausages.
+If you want some equally scrumptious and authentic yet unique Chinese street food, you're in luck!
+Locals know Ming knows her thing!
+She's also known for her booth at The Pearl Farmers Market.
+Ming's has developed a following over the years of local foodies who can't get enough of Ming's noodles, steamed buns with pork belly and housemade sausages.
 Typically, there's a long line at the market, so you're better off hitting up the brick and mortar.
-Located in the Yard, this charming restaurant is inside a train boxcar.
-You won't mind the size though as soon as you get a big bite of flavor from one of Ming's dishes.
-You might want to try the egg noodles with fresh veggies and a sesame dressing or the sweet potato noodles in a Sichuan broth.
-No matter what you choose, you won't be sorry.
-In fact, you'll be wishing there was a Ming in your hometown!
+It used to be located in the Yard inside a train boxcar but has since expanded to a new location but still offer the same great cuisine in a relaxed setting.
+Check out the egg noodles with fresh veggies and a sesame dressing or the sweet potato noodles in a Sichuan broth.
+Ming's food hits all the notes from sweet to savory and umami too.
+Soon you'll be wishing there was a Ming's in your own hometown!

 Recommended for Alamo Heights' Best Restaurants because: If you're craving Asian food in the Alamo Heights area, Ming's is an ideal place to stop for a quick and tasty fix.